Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: Introduction

 \section{Introduction}

-Image restoration under adverse weather conditions is a vital preprocessing step in many computer vision applications, such as autonomous driving~\cite{driving1,driving2,xu2024mc,BDD100K} and video surveillance~\cite{video1,video2,liu2023generating}.
-Although significant efforts have been made to tackle the issues posed by adverse weather images, prior works~\cite{TKLCVPR2022,AWICCV2023,HECCV2024,LCVPR2024,GOUBICML2024} often neglect the complexities of lighting conditions and flares, limiting their effectiveness in nighttime scenarios.
+Image restoration under adverse weather conditions is a vital preprocessing step in many computer vision applications, such as autonomous driving~\cite{BDD100K,quan2021holistic,driving2,xu2024mc,xu2022h2fa} and video surveillance~\cite{liu2023generating,li2024,li2025,AAAI2026,wu2025bvinet}.
+Although significant efforts have been made to tackle the issues posed by adverse weather images, prior works~\cite{HECCV2024,LCVPR2024,GOUBICML2024} often neglect the complexities of lighting conditions (\textit{e.g.}, flare effects) and their intricate interplay with weather degradations, limiting the effectiveness in real-world applications.

-Unlike daytime scenes, adverse weather degradations and lighting are closely intertwined in real nighttime scenes, severely obscuring the background contents.
-Although several works~\cite{NACM2020,NACM20232,NICCV2023} have explored nighttime adverse weather image restoration, they typically focus only on a single type of weather condition, leading to poor performance in real-world images with complex scenarios (see Figure~\ref{intro1}).
-Since multiple severe weather conditions usually co-occur in the real-world nighttime scenes, restoring images affected by multiple degradations is practical yet remains under-explored.
-This motivates us to investigate a unified framework for nighttime image restoration that can effectively handle multiple weather degradations in one go, while also mitigating the complex interactions between uneven lighting and adverse weather effects.
+In particular, nighttime scenes exacerbate such problem, where adverse weather degradations and uneven illumination are tightly coupled, severely obscuring background contents.
+Although a few works~\cite{NACM2020,NACM20232,NICCV2023} have explored nighttime adverse weather image restoration, they seldom take into account these unique characteristics.
+More critically, existing methods are limited to handling a single type of degradations, which leads to unsatisfactory performance in complex real-world scenarios where multiple adverse weather conditions frequently co-occur (see Fig.~\ref{intro1}).
+To better meet the demands of real-world applications, this paper first explores a highly practical yet remains largely under-explored task: multi-weather nighttime image restoration.
+In this context, two critical challenges must be addressed: \textbf{\ding{182} the scarcity of realistic multi-weather training samples} and \textbf{\ding{183} the insufficient ability of existing models to effectively address entangled degradations in nighttime scenes}.